 Personally, I always enjoy the start of a new academic year — it is a time filled with emotion and fanfare.
 It is easy to get caught up in the excitement of seeing newly enrolled students and their families move in to the residence halls and put all the pieces in place to start their new experience.
 Our returning students come back to campus with stories of their study abroad adventures or co-op, internship, or work experiences.
 It is also a time to reconnect with faculty or meet new faculty and staff who have recently arrived at Georgia Tech.

-However, for some parents it is potentially a time filled with emotion and some worry.
+For some parents it is potentially a time filled with emotion and some worry.
 This is a very normal response.
 Rest assured there are support services for both you and your student.
 The reality is, we are only a telephone call or email away.
 I recommend that parents take advantage of all the services, programs, and support Georgia Tech offers, particularly our Parent & Family Programs (www.parents.gatech.edu).
 Being involved with our Parent & Family Program is one of the best means to stay informed about life at Georgia Tech, important deadlines/dates, and ways you can become more engaged with the Tech community.